nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Fix Drive Announcement on Boot

-We fixed a regression from Nuxeo Drive 5.2.8, displaying the update popup everytime Drive was open.
+We fixed a regression from Nuxeo Drive 5.2.8, displaying the update popup every time Drive was open.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2758](https://jira.nuxeo.com/browse/NXDRIVE-2758).